bitsofcotton/ddpmopt/README.md

 Using this with mimalloc or so can increase memory usage with multi thread on some systems.

 # Practical usage
-If we get the results seems only add some picture a noise, the input picture number or line number is too small, or, only we should resize them smaller ones (eg. as to be skip &leq; 2).
+If we get the results seems only add some picture a noise, the input picture number or line number is too small, or, only we should resize them smaller ones (eg. cleansq in goki_check_cc).

 # Usage:
     ./predg <in0.ppm> ...